Hi-LASSIE: High-Fidelity Articulated Shape and Skeleton Discovery from Sparse Image Ensemble: Experiments

 { \textbf{Datasets and baselines.}~} We follow the same evaluation protocols as in LASSIE~\cite{yao2022lassie}.
 That is, we optimize and evaluate Hi-LASSIE on individual image ensembles in the Pascal-Part~\cite{chen2014detect} and LASSIE~\cite{yao2022lassie} datasets.
 From the Pascal-Part dataset, we select the same set of images of horse, cow, and sheep as in LASSIE.
 These image are annotated with 2D part segmentation masks, which we use to automatically find 2D keypoints for evaluation.
 The LASSIE dataset contains sparse image ensembles (with CC-licensed web images) of some diverse animals (zebra, tiger, giraffe, elephant, kangaroo, and penguin) with 2D keypoints annotations for evaluation.
 Considering the novelty of this problem setting (sparse image optimization for articulated animal shapes), we mainly compare Hi-LASSIE with LASSIE as well as some learning-based mesh reconstruction methods.
 Most recent mesh reconstruction methods either cannot handle articulations~\cite{kulkarni2019canonical,li2020self,goel2020shape,tulsiani2020implicit,ye2021shelf} or leverage different inputs~\cite{li2020online,yang2021lasr,yang2021banmo}.
 3D Safari~\cite{zuffi2019three} and A-CSM~\cite{kulkarni2020articulation}, on the other hand, are more comparable to Hi-LASSIE since they explicitly model articulations for animal classes of our interest.
 Since both 3D Safari and A-CSM require large-scale image sets for training (not available in our setting), we use their released models of the closest animal classes to evaluate on our datasets.
 For instance, we use the zebra model of 3D Safari and the horse model of A-CSM to evaluate on similar quadrupeds.

-{ \textbf{Visual comparisons.}~} Figs.~\ref{fig:cover} and~\ref{fig:all} show the qualitative results of Hi-LASSIE and prior methods on LASSIE dataset images.
-A-CSM~\cite{kulkarni2020articulation} assumes a 3D template mesh and class-specific surface maps, which enable detailed shapes of animal bodies.
-However, its outputs do not align well with the given 2D images.
+{ \textbf{Visual comparisons.}~} Fig.~\ref{fig:all} shows the qualitative results of Hi-LASSIE and prior methods on LASSIE dataset images.
 LASSIE results can fit the object silhouettes quite well but lack shape details.
 Our results demonstrate that Hi-LASSIE can effectively discover a good 3D skeleton that well explains other instance in the image ensemble.
 Moreover, the output articulated parts are detailed, high-fidelity, and faithful to input images.
+More qualitative results of skeleton and shape discovery are shown in the supplemental material.

 { \textbf{Keypoint transfer.}~} Without ground-truth 3D annotations in our datasets, we follow a common practice~\cite{zuffi2019three,kulkarni2020articulation} to evaluate 3D reconstruction by transferring 2D keypoints from source to target images.
 That is, we map a set of 2D keypoints on a source image onto the canonical 3D part surfaces, and project them to a target image via the estimated camera, pose, and shape.
 Since the keypoints are transferred from 2D-to-3D and from 3D-to-2D, a successful transfer indicates accurate 3D reconstruction on both the source and target images.
 In Table~\ref{tab:keypoint}, we report the percentage of correct keypoints (PCK) under a tight threshold 0.05$\times$max$(h,w)$, where $h$ and $w$ are image height and width, respectively.
 The results show that Hi-LASSIE achieves higher PCK on most animal image ensembles compared to the baselines while requiring minimal user inputs.
 We also show ablative results of Hi-LASSIE without the instance part MLPs (frequency decomposition), feature MLPs, or zoomed-in part silhouette loss $\mathcal{L}_{part}$.
 All the proposed modules can effectively increase the accuracy of keypoint transfer demonstrating their use.